Not an American user?

-The player takes on the role of a Dragon Hunter from a 3rd-person-perspective but is soon involuntarily converted into a Dragon Knight giving him the ability to transform himself into a dragon once he uncovers the means to control his power.
-As a dragon he has access to different abilities, shares half of his experience with his human form and can of course fly over the lands and use his fire-spells to kill everything.
-In human form, the player has to decide after the tutorial if he wants to be a a knight, ranger or a sorcerer - although he is still free to level his five skills and dozens of talents as he pleases without being limited to fit the class he began the game with.
-The talents are divided into the five categories priest (can summon ghosts to aid him), sorcerer, knight, ranger and dragon hunter (general talents).
-One of these general talents is thought reading.
+Divinity II: Ego Draconis is an action role-playing game and the first 3D installment in the Divinity series.
+The player takes on the role of a Dragon Hunter from a third-person-perspective.
+The protagonist is soon involuntarily converted into a Dragon Knight, which, much later in the game, gives him the ability to transform himself into a dragon once he uncovers the means to control his power.
+As a dragon, he has access to different abilities, shares half of his experience with his human form and can also fly over the lands and use his fire spells against enemies.
+In human form, the player has to decide after the tutorial if he wants to be a knight, ranger or sorcerer - although he is still free to level his five skills and dozens of talents as he pleases without being limited to fit the class he began the game with.
+The talents are divided into five categories: priest (can summon ghosts to aid him), sorcerer, knight, ranger and dragon slayer (general talents).
+One of these general talents is mind reading.
 For the price of some experience points, the player can try to read the minds of every NPC in the world giving the player access to new information, uncovering secrets and even unlocking alternate ways to finish some of the vast array of side-quests available in Rivellon.

-As in most role-playing games points for skills and talents are gained at an level up and the experience points are gained through fulfilling quests and killing monsters in real-time combat which can be paused to issue commands like activating talents or drinking a potion.
-The means to do so, meaning weapons, armor and other useful items, are also obtained by killing monsters, completing quests, using the vendors or simply by opening/destroying all the barrels, crates and chests scattered around the world.
+As in most role-playing games, points for skills and talents are gained at a level-up, and the experience points are gained through fulfilling quests and killing monsters in real-time combat, which can be paused to issue commands like activating talents or drinking a potion.
+The means to do so, meaning weapons, armor and other useful items, are also obtained by killing monsters, completing quests, using the vendors or simply by opening or destroying all the barrels, crates and chests scattered around the world.
 At the completion of each quest, the player gets both gold and experience points and can choose one additional item as a reward from a list.
 This also includes additional experience points and gold.

-Besides the dragon form, during the course of the game, the player also gets his very own Dragon Tower.
+Besides the dragon form, the player also gets his very own Dragon Tower during the course of the game.
 Thanks to the Dragon Stone, the player can teleport himself to his home at any time.
 Part of the Dragon Tower is a chest in which the player can store important items, a waypoint shrine allowing him to teleport to any other shrine he already discovered, an illusionist allowing the player to change his appearance at any time and a bunch of collectors.
-These collectors can be send out into the world to collect resources (plants and such) for the player but are as vulnerable to attacks as every other NPC.
-To increase the chance of survival, the player can train his minions, increase their armor and heal them if they are wounded.
-Of course the player can also use the NPCs in his tower to do the same for himself.
-In addition there's an alchemist available who, provided the player brings him the needed recipe and resources, creates potions and a necromancer who can create a creature companion for the player.
-To do so he needs body parts (head, torso, arms and legs) that the player finds mostly in dungeons on dead NPCs or after killing a powerful monster.
+These collectors can be sent out into the world to collect resources (plants and such) for the player, but are as vulnerable to attacks as every other NPC.
+To increase their chance of survival, the player can train his minions, increase their armor, and heal them if they are wounded.
+Of course, the player can also use the NPCs in his tower to do the same for himself.
+In addition, there's an alchemist available who, provided the player brings him the needed recipe and resources, creates potions, and a necromancer who can create a creature companion for the player.
+To do so, he needs body parts (head, torso, arms and legs) that the player finds mostly in dungeons on dead NPCs or after killing a powerful monster.

 - "Divinity 2. Кровь драконов" -- Russian spelling